xiaozhanguva/starter-academic/content/publication/2025/kown2025masque/index.md

 #   Otherwise, set `slides: ""`.
 # slides: example
 ---
+The short version of this work was presented at [FM-Wild Workshop](https://fm-wild-community.github.io/) at ICLR 2025.
+The workshop paper can be found on [Openreview](https://openreview.net/forum?id=ydTE0tpZ90).

 <!-- {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.